How to train for the Everest Base Camp Trek

 • Going down steep slopes can be equally intimidating, especially for the knees and the stairs, because each downward step shocks the joints.

-• Traversing rugged grounds can be dangerous because of loose gravel and rocks, which may cause twisted ankles and accidents.
+• Traversing rugged terrain can be dangerous due to loose gravel and rocks, which may cause twisted ankles and other accidents.

 Weather Conditions

-• When temperatures drop, particularly in elevated destinations, energy and warmth are lost more quickly, especially during long trekking periods.
+• When temperatures drop, particularly at higher elevations, energy and warmth are lost more quickly, especially during long trekking periods.

-• The chill or cold air around us increases the cold, which can result in a loss of endurance and composure.
+• The cold air around us intensifies the chill, which can result in a loss of endurance and composure.

 • The presence of snow and its accompanying ice makes the surface uneven and especially difficult for one's equilibrium, thus increasing the chances of slips and falls.

-• The weather, especially in the mountains, is always subject to change very fast, which is dangerous to the trekkers because it may be raining, snowing, or strong winds in no time, making the trek even harder.
+• The weather, especially in the mountains, changes very quickly, which is dangerous for trekkers because it may rain, snow, or blow in strong winds in no time, making the trek even harder.

 Even though the journey doesn't call for mountaineering abilities, you must be fit.
 Let's discuss the vital aspects of fitness.